ROCm/rocm-llvm-python/README.md

 > **NOTE**: The prebuilt packages might not be available on PyPI directly after a ROCm release as this project is not an official part of the ROCm HIP SDK yet and thus is not fully integrated into the global ROCm HIP SDK build process.
 Check the `simple` lists to see if your operating system and Python version is supported: [rocm-llvm-python](https://test.pypi.org/simple/rocm-llvm-python/), [rocm-llvm-python-as-cuda](https://test.pypi.org/simple/rocm-llvm-python-as-cuda/).
 -->

+> [!NOTE]
-> **NOTE**: Prebuilt packages for some ROCm releases are published to Test PyPI first.
+> Prebuilt packages for some ROCm releases are published to Test PyPI first.
 Check the `simple` lists to see if your operating system and Python version is supported: [rocm-llvm-python](https://test.pypi.org/simple/rocm-llvm-python/).

+> [!CAUTION]
-> **WARNING**: Currently, we have not uploaded any ROCm LLVM Python packages to PyPI yet.
+> We have not uploaded any ROCm LLVM Python packages to PyPI.
 So far we have only uploaded packages to TestPyPI, mainly intended for internal testing purposes.
 If you find similar named packages on PyPI they may been provided by others, possibly with malicious intent.

 ### Via TestPyPI